casnerano/gomux/README.md

 # gomux

 Package includes:
-1. A simple wrapper for `http.HandleFunc`
+1. A simple wrapper for `http.HandleFunc`, that provides a simple HTTP handler function to decode JSON requests and encode JSON responses.

 ## Usage
 ```go